 For most retail investors, Mutual Funds are synonymous with equity investing.
 Yes, some of us are beginning to know Debt but for most of us mutual funds offer a moderated route to invest in equities.
 The discussion among investors often revolves around identifying the “Best Funds” and experts are tempted to present their “Top Three”.
 Thankfully, been blessed with a clientele where such requests are far & few, my knowledge or the lack of it is rarely tested.
 The regulator threw its protective ring around me and as a SEBI Registered Mutual Fund Distributor, I am relieved of the role to play an Advisor, beyond offering incidental advice.

 Yet, as an investor, I am equally keen to identify the “Best Funds” for my portfolio and at times end up peeping at the “Top Schemes” section in my mobile app, Sudipta Sengupta.
-As an investor, I do refer to the fund facts as available in the scheme factsheets and these also come handy when I review the funds in my portfolio.
+As an investor, I do refer to the fund facts as available in the Scheme Factsheet in Sudipta Sengupta App and these also come handy when I review the funds in my portfolio.
 However, with such a large basket of schemes to choose from, I have the challenge of shortlisting the schemes even before considering the fund facts.
 With more than 40 fund houses and each having multiple schemes across categories, even shortlisting schemes is a daunting task.
 To simplify product offering, SEBI has resorted to categorise mutual fund schemes in five clear categories.

 - Equity Funds